pete-the-pete/ember-cli-inspector-bridge/README.md

 # Ember-cli-inspector-bridge

-An ember addon that allows Chrome extensions to communication with the Ember Inspector.
+An ember addon that allows browser extensions built with Ember to communication with the Ember Inspector.

 ***Note***:
 * At this time, ember-cli-inspector-bridge is for ***CHROME*** only.